JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 44. Fixed a couple of unit test issues.
 45. Reviewed and revised warning supression for VS 16.3.8
 46. Reviewed and reduced warning supression for VS 16.3.9
+47. Added a progress indication to SampleProgram.

 IN PROGRESS:

 TODO:

-1. Consider how to more conveniently share a single file_logger in a multi-dll program.
+1. Consider strategies for logging in a multi-dll program.

 2. File logger entry layout could be improved.

 3. LOGGER #defines are probably candidates for revision (change to a modern CPP way of working).

-4. Replace GUID params with strings as a step towards support for PURE ANSI C++ SampleProgram) utf8::to_GUID() and utf8::from_GUID() are under development
+4. Replace GUID params with strings as a step towards support for PURE ANSI C++ SampleProgram)
+	- utf8::to_GUID() and utf8::from_GUID() are under development